ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-network-inventory-yang.md

 ~~~~
 {: #fig-inventory-object-relationship title="Relationship between inventory objects"}

-In {{!RFC8348}}, rack, shelf, slot, sub-slot, board and port are defined as components of network elements with generic attributes.
+In {{!RFC8348}}, rack, chassis, slot, sub-slot, board and port are defined as components of network elements with generic attributes.

-While {{!RFC8348}} is used to manage the hardware of a single server (e.g., a Network Element), the Network Inventory YANG data model is used to retrieve the network inventory information that a controller discovers from multiple Network Elements under its control.
+While {{!RFC8348}} is used to manage the hardware of a single server (e.g., a Network Element), the Network Inventory YANG data model is used to retrieve the network hardware inventory information that a controller discovers from multiple Network Elements under its control.

 However, the YANG data model defined in {{!RFC8348}} has been used as a reference for defining the YANG network inventory data model.
-This approach can simplify the implementation of this network inventory model when the controller uses the YANG data model defined in {{!RFC8348}} to retrieve the hardware configuration from the network elements under its control.
+This approach can simplify the implementation of this network hardware inventory model when the controller uses the YANG data model defined in {{!RFC8348}} to retrieve the hardware  from the network elements under its control.

-Note: review in future versions of this document which attributes from {{!RFC8348}} are required also for network inventory and whether there are attributes not defined in {{!RFC8348}}which are required for network inventory
+Note: review in future versions of this document which attributes from {{!RFC8348}} are required also for network hardware inventory and whether there are attributes not defined in {{!RFC8348}} which are required for network hardware inventory

 Note: review in future versions of this document whether to re-use definitions from {{!RFC8348}} or use schema-mount.